 Mail that is returned to our office by the Post Office because the voter no longer receives mail at that address is referred to as "undeliverable" mail.
 When we receive this mail, we update the voter's record based on the information provided by the Post Office.
-If we receive returned mail from John Q. Voter and a new address is provided within Orange County, he remains an active voter and is able to vote in the next election at his new address.
-If Jane R. Citizen's mail is returned and a new address is provided outside of Orange County, she is placed in an inactive status, and will not receive mail for future mailings.
+If we receive returned mail from John Q. Voter and a new address is provided within Orange County, he remains an active4 voter and is able to vote in the next election at his new address.
+If Jane R. Citizen's mail is returned and a new address is provided outside of Orange County, she is placed in an inactive3 status, and will not receive mail for future mailings.
 A postcard is mailed to Jane, giving her an opportunity to verify the change of address.
-If she confirms that she moved out of Orange County, her record is cancelled.
+If she confirms that she moved out of Orange County, her record is cancelled5.

 Strengths: Each time our office mails vote-by-mail ballots, we receive "undeliverable" records from the Post Office informing us of the voters who no longer receive mail at that address.
+Additionally, our office can "Since 2008, our office has processed 328,747 NCOA records."

-Additionally, our office can update records of voters who no longer receive mail at that address based on mailings conducted by third parties who purchase our voter registration database.
+"There are currently over 65,000 voters who do not receive mailings from our office due to mail that was returned as undeliverable." update records of voters who no longer receive mail at that address based on mailings conducted by third parties who purchase our voter registration database.